Teams Calls

 Transfer Calls

-You can directly transfer calls or use the Consult before transfer.
+You can transfer calls directly or use the Consult then transfer.

 Immediate Transfer

-When you use consultative call transfers, you can speak with the recipient and then manually complete the transfer.
+When you use Consult then transfer, you can speak with the recipient and then manually complete the transfer.

 If Call is Accepted

-Tap the Transfer icon to complete the transfer.
+Select the Transfer button in the top menu to complete the transfer.
 This will end the call for you.

 If Call is Declined